tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Epic Feat

-The invocation also affects your allies' daily spells.
+The invocation also affects your allies' full recovery spells.

-**Invocation of Sun/Anti-Undead:** When you cast a daily cleric spell this battle, roll a d6.
-If you roll less than or equal to the escalation die, you regain the use of that daily spell after the battle.
+**Invocation of Sun/Anti-Undead:** When you cast a full recovery cleric spell this battle, roll a d6.
+If you roll less than or equal to the escalation die, you regain the use of that full recovery spell after the battle.

 ---